-The mumblings of a Christian aspie husband, dad and computer guy
+The mumblings of a Christian autistic husband, dad, IT guy and amateur radio operator - AF7EC

 I have an Acer Aspire 5552 laptop that a good friend blessed me with not too long ago.
 It works really well on Windows, but I'm a Linux guy myself.
 It has a Synaptics touch-pad that I've never been able to get working right when I use Fluxbox, Openbox, etc.